bakenzua/lshtm_msc_project_template/README.md

 The `references.bib` file is a bibliography file as [described in Quarto documentation](https://quarto.org/docs/authoring/citations.html#bibliography-files).
 This can be exported from a reference manager, e.g. [Zotero](https://www.zotero.org/).
 To cite an article from the bibliography in the text, use \@ followed by the citation identifier, as per the standard pandoc [citation syntax](https://quarto.org/docs/authoring/citations.html#sec-citations).
 An example is given in `intro.qmd`.
 Cited articles will then automatically be compiled to the references page.

-The `the-lancet.csl` file is a [citation style](https://citationstyles.org/) definition which uses the styling required by The Lancet.
+The `vancouver.csl` file is a [citation style](https://citationstyles.org/) definition which uses the Vancouver referencing and citation system.
 Alternative citation and reference styles can be downloaded from <https://github.com/citation-style-language/styles>.
-The `csl: the-lancet.csl` field of `_quarto.yml` should be amended accordingly.
+The `csl: vancouver.csl` field of `_quarto.yml` should be amended accordingly.

 ## Attribution